dougeby/IntuneDocs/intune/device-sync.md

 ---
 # required metadata

-title: Sync devices with Microsoft Intune - Azure | Micrososft Docs
+title: Sync devices with Microsoft Intune - Azure | Microsoft Docs
 description: Synchronize devices that are registered or managed with Microsoft Intune to get the latest policies and actions.
 Includes the steps to sync by using the Azure portal, and lists the error codes that can be retried.
 keywords:
 author: ErikjeMS